Enjoy Sanya on the rocks

 The breezy Mediterranean-style Aegean Conifer Suites Resort Sanya has largish 64sq m suites each with a kitchenette, Jacuzzi perched on the balcony, LCD TV, washing machine, stove and cutlery.
 Larger suites come with iron and ironing board.
 Toilets are modern and chic.
 In-room Internet is free.
 Outside look for further Greek flourishes – startling white stucco walls, bright blue-and-white striped chairs, and an ocean-view pool.
 You could be on Mykonos, at less than half the price.
 Tiled walkways lead through the garden and pool area to a narrow beach that is unfortunately not among the best stretches of sand, and a boat jetty.
 Alternatively get pummelled and rubbed with aromatic oils at the spa that offers a range of wellness menus from massages to more robust treatments.

-Resort Golden Palm is a pleasant four-star set-up, sprawling across 43 acres along a lake with a view of the sea across the bay front road and park.
+Resort Golden Palm was a pleasant four-star set-up, sprawling across 43 acres along a lake with a view of the sea across the bay front road and park.
 The resort is long rather than tall with red-tile roof.
 Think swimming, mountain biking, kids’ club, karaoke, and acupuncture.
-The hotel website candidly declares it not only receives “salary visitors but also famous people”.
+The hotel website candidly declared it not only receives “salary visitors but also famous people”.
 Good to know.
+By late 2016 the resort could not be found online.

 Pullman's breezy "sky" pool/ photo: Verghese